bhavyadubey/Online_News_Popularity/README.md

 of online news articles.In our project, the dataset including 39,643 news articles from  website Mashable, we attempt to find the simplest classification learning algorithm to accurately predict if a news story will become popular or not before publication.

-List of Predictive Attributes of Dataset:
+*List of Predictive Attributes of Dataset:*

 Number of images

 Number of videos

 Number of words in title

 Number of workds in the article

 Rate of non stop words

 Rate of Unique Words...

+**Graphs and Visualizations**

 Popular/unpopular news over different days of a week